 This covers the descriptors for visual, physical, aroma and taste attributes and defects, and how these words are correctly implemented.

-What does the cheese iron tell the grader?: This is an interactive practical grading session
+What does the cheese iron tell the grader?
+This is an interactive practical grading session about how best to interpret the use of the cheese iron.

 Cheese functionality: What makes a cheese suitable for slicing, shredding, crumbling or cooking?